 The most cost-effective way to buy landscape design software is with a monthly subscription.
 We at Structure Studios believe that, when considering which software is best for your business, the upfront cost shouldn’t be a determining factor.
-Your time is valuable, and the software with the best features, support and training will be the best value in the long run.
+Your time is valuable, and the software with the best features and support will be the best value in the long run.

-There are many software options out there for landscape designers, varying in price as well as features, updates, support provided and training offered.
+There are many software options out there for landscape designers, varying in price as well as features, updates and support provided.
 Our professional landscape design software, VizTerra, is just one of them.

-Here’s what we offer: substantial software feature updates every three months, free technical support, free live training classes, and a library of training videos and other materials — all included in the monthly subscription for the price of $95.
+Here’s what we offer: substantial software feature updates, free technical support, and a library of training videos and other materials — all included in the monthly subscription for the price of $97.